polyurichard/lectures/OOD/oo.md

 ## Encapsulation

 Encapsulation is a fundamental principle of object-oriented programming that restricts direct access to an object's attributes.
-It avoid  the data and code being tied together within an object from being randomly accessed by other code defined outside the object or class.
+It avoids  the data and code being tied together within an object from being randomly accessed by other code defined outside the object or class.

 ![Alt text](image-2.png)